Roadmusic prod. VIDEO Releases 2021 :

 Roadmusic's AfroBeat Releases 2016 - 2020

 AfroBeat, is a Rhythm which originated in WEST AFRICA .
-It SPREAD AND DEVELOPPED by travelling up the Niger River.
+It SPREAD AND DEVELOPPED by travelling up and down the Niger River.
 Thats what we believe here in Mali.

-AfroBeat is a rhythm which originated at the source of the RIVER NIGER Guinee/Mali.
-Originally from the Wassoulou Beat, travelled all along the Niger River to Nigeria, where it was melted with "The Yoruba Clave" and synthesized by Great Artists like Fela Kuti and Tony Allen with Ghanian Highlife/ Palmwine music to the magnificent AfroBeat Orchestra Sound; the AfroBeat developped in the USA to the wellknown "Funk Beat"; interpreted and performed gloriously by the great James Brown.
-All of these Music are characterized by Pentatonic Scales/Harmonies and the synchopatic accent on the two beats - the syncope and on the one or vice versa.
-The newest evolutions of Afrobeat and Pentatonic Music through transculturations of Anglosachs Music using electronic Instruments/Digital Tools can be seen in; Rap / Hip-Hop and Trap.
+AfroBeat is a rhythm which originated at the beginning of the RIVER NIGER at te borders of Guinee/Mali.
+Originally from the Wassoulou Beat, travelled all along the Niger River to Nigeria, where it was melted in modern times with "The Yoruba Clave" and synthesized by Great Artists like Fela Kuti and Tony Allen with Ghanian Highlife/ Palmwine -and Benin polyrhythmic music to their magnificent AfroBeat Orchestra Sound; the AfroBeat developped in the USA to the wellknown "Funk Beat"; interpreted and performed gloriously by the great James Brown.
+These Music styles are characterized by Pentatonic Scales and by the "synchopatic accent on the two beats - the syncope and the one or vice versa".
+The newest evolutions of Afrobeat and Pentatonic Music through transculturations of Anglosachs Music (harmonies) and Afrobeats using electronic Instruments/Digital Tools can be seen in; Rap / Hip-Hop and Housemusic, Amapiano (SA).
 (Marco Romano)

 MISS MAAWA - Imakou